 - Dremel Stylo has a speed range of 5,000 to 22 000rpm, whereas Dremel 4000 has a speed range of 5,000 to 35,000rpm.

 - Dremel stylo is lighter than Dremel 4000.

-As much as both tools from the same manufacturer come with more similarities than differences, the differences separate each rotary tool from the other.
-It is the differences that you match with your needs.
-If you are looking for a lighter rotary tool, the Dremel stylo might be the best choice.
-For a faster version, Dremel 4000 is the ideal tool.
+As much as the two tools from the same manufacturer have more in common than they have differences, they are still very different.
+It’s the differences that match you with your needs.
+The Dremel Stylo might be the best choice if you want a lighter rotary tool.
+For a faster version, the Dremel 4000 is the ideal tool.

 - Can You Sand Bamboo Floors: Unveiling the Truth - September 27, 2023

 - Mastering the Art of Applying Rubio Monocoat: A Step-by-Step Guide - September 26, 2023